-You can find useful resources arranged by activity.
-The resources below will help you find AT devices and services in the environments of education, employment and community living.
+You can find useful resources arranged by activity and disability.
 Always remember to contact your State AT Program for free assistive technology information and assistance in your state.

 Learning, Cognition & Development

-So, you think you know what product you need, and you are going to buy it with your own funds.
+So, you think you know what product you need.

 - How can you be sure you are selecting the “right” product?